imw2/Diabetes-Diagnosis-Prediction/README.md

 # Diabetes-Diagnosis-Prediction
 Prediction and Analysis of Diabetes Diagnoses using Social and Neural Networks

-Moving forward folders for each week will be posted containing files for the work done Inside of each folder is a txt file labeled Goals which contains goals defined at the beginning of each week.
-At the end of each week goals will be marked complete or incomplete
+Moving forward, each week folders will be posted containing files for the work done that week.

+Inside of each folder is a txt file labeled Goals which contains goals defined at the beginning of each week.
+At the end of each week goals will be marked complete or incomplete.